-American University Yale University University of Pennsylvania New York Studio School School of the Art Institute of Chicago San Francisco Art Institute University of Western Carolina Brandeis University Tyler School of Art Mills College University of Texas at Austin University of Iowa Seton Hall University University of Illinois at Urbana-Champaign University of Massachusetts, Amherst Texas Tech University
+American University Yale University University of Pennsylvania New York Studio School School of the Art Institute of Chicago San Francisco Art Institute University of Western Carolina Brandeis University Tyler School of Art Mills College University of Texas at Austin University of Iowa Seton Hall University University of Illinois at Urbana-Champaign University of Massachusetts, Amherst Texas Tech University with critical discourse.

-Seminar, which exposes them to issues of integrating studio praxis with critical discourse.
 Majors then pursue advanced training in integrated media courses, and during the senior year they develop an accomplished body of work during Open Studio term, an intensive experience of working in dialogue with a creative community.
 Open Studio, which culminates in a senior thesis exhibit, focuses on building the practical and critical skills which will sustain artists once they have left an academic setting.
 Students can also pursue courses and independent study projects in applied areas of design and commercial art, such as graphic design, architecture, and photojournalism, which make use of innovative digital technologies.